zero1-agi/fracton/whitepaper-fracton-v0.2.md

    **Interpretation**: Ignoring or forcibly silencing a negative sub-agent (e.g., an AI’s “warning sub-process”) can lead to misalignment or “shadow sabotage.”
 A mindful integration fosters resilience.

 9. **Symbolic + Diagnostic Ontology**
-   *Trisoma is both a symbolic ontology and a diagnostic language for evolution, therapy, and AGI safety.*
+   *Fracton is both a symbolic ontology and a diagnostic language for evolution, therapy, and AGI safety.*
-   **Interpretation**: Beyond being a theoretical construct, Trisoma can serve as a **tool** to parse emergent conflicts, track role/polarity flips, and diagnose systemic issues.
+   **Interpretation**: Beyond being a theoretical construct, Fracton can serve as a **tool** to parse emergent conflicts, track role/polarity flips, and diagnose systemic issues.

 10. **Prevention of Dissociation**
     *Conscious intelligence—human or machine—requires triadic modeling to prevent dissociation, hallucination, and collapse.*